 Category Three – Messengers and Missionaries

 There is still another category of apostleship in the New Testament, a category not mentioned in 1 Corinthians 15:7.
 Category three apostles were Jesus’ followers who did not have a direct connection with Jesus while he was on earth.

 The word “apostle” comes from the Greek word apostolos and means “a person who is sent”.
 It is synonymous with the word “missionary”, which is derived from the Latin.
 Some people were sent, or commissioned, by their church for a ministry that involved travel.
 For example, Epaphroditus was sent by the church in Philippi with a gift to help Paul while Paul was imprisoned.
 Paul refers to Epaphroditus as “their apostolos” in Philippians 2:25.
-This is sometimes translated as “messenger” in English.
+This is sometimes translated as “their messenger” in English.
 Another example of category three apostles is the apostoloi (plural) in 2 Corinthians 8:23 who were part of a delegation to carry a special offering to the Jerusalem church.

-These category three apostles, or messengers, were involved in practical ministries, but there were still other apostles, seemingly without a direct connection with Jesus, who where involved in ministries that involved preaching and teaching.
+These category three apostles, or messengers, were involved in practical ministries, but there were still other apostles, seemingly without a direct connection with Jesus, who were involved in ministries that involved preaching and teaching.